-This treatment increases activities of the lymph system which, in return, promotes detoxification of the affected area.
-Detoxification gets rid of all the impurities in the wound and promoting speedy recovery process.
+This treatment increases the activities of the lymph system which, in return, promotes detoxification of the affected area.
+Detoxification gets rid of all the impurities in the wound and promoting a speedy recovery process.

-- Infrared light therapy benefits for a clear and bright skin
+- Infrared light therapy benefits for clear and bright skin

 Light technology is popular among women as a powerful aid to get rid of acne and wrinkles.
 Infrared light emits heat with different wavelengths.
 These different wavelengths have various skincare advantages.
 The following list shows numerous skincare benefits delivered by each light spectrum: